dronezzzko/go-tchas/README.md

 runtime.memclrNoHeapPointers
 ```

-``memclr`` takes a pointer to the start of the memory block and the length of the block as arguments.
+The ``memclr`` takes a pointer to the start of the memory block and the length of the block as arguments.
 The ``memclr`` function is used by the garbage collector to clear the memory of objects that are no longer in use.